WebgateSystems/webgate.pro/README.md

 nano .env
 ```

-For example: (User must be created locally in Postgresql)
+For example: (User to be created in docker )

 ```bash
 POSTGRES_USER: 'your postgres user name'